AlkTheOrg/chess/README.md

 This is a basic Chess game that is played in the terminal.

 ## Pre-Project Thoughts
-- As I'm already familiar with the rules of chess, It is going to save a lot of time, but there are some question marks that I should think about such as;
+As I'm already familiar with the rules of chess, It is going to save a lot of time, but there are some question marks that I should think about such as;
-    > Should `Piece` objects return some possible movements from a given position as if the board is empty and then `Board` should eliminate illegal moves with checking the board?
-Or, should `Board` itself be responsible from calculating the possible moves from zero?
-The first one sounded better before, but after thinking about what if the board is not 8x8?
-There are examples of other kind of chess boards so with the letter, I believe `Piece` classes will be more reusable.
-Still not sure, will do some googling about this.
+- How and where should I implement the methods of `possible_moves_pieceType` kind of methods.
 - I only started implementing `Piece` classes and added a method `moved?` which returns false it the piece hasn't moved since the beginning of the game so it should be easy to check `en_passant` and `castle` kind of methods.
 - Implementing `king_in_check?` doesn't sound hard, but I'm not sure about the `king_forked?` situations.
 - I thought about using a 10x10 board to allign board output better, but I decided that using a 8x8 board should be more trivial.